-- (i) The chlorine room shall have shatter resistant inspection window(s) installed in an interior wall preferably located so that an operator may read the weighing scales without entering the chlorine room. - (ii) All openings between the chlorine room and the remainder of the plant shall be sealed. - (iii) Outward-opening doors shall be equipped with panic bars to allow rapid exit. - (iv) Floor drains are discouraged but, where provided, shall discharge to the outside of the building and shall not be connected to other internal or external drain systems. - (v) Chlorine feed lines shall not carry pressurized chlorine gas beyond the chlorine room.
+- (iii) oOutward-opening doors shall be equipped with panic bars to allowfacilitate a means of easy and rapid exit to the building exterior. - (iv) fFloor drains shall beare discouraged but, where provided, these floor drains shall discharge to the outside of the building and shall not be connected to other internal or external drain systems. - (v) Chlorine feed lines shall not carry pressurized chlorine gas beyond the chlorine room.
 Only vacuum lines may be routed to other portions of the building outside the chlorine room.
-Any openings for these lines must be adequately sealed. - (vi) The design of operating areas for one-ton cylinders shall allow full and empty cylinders to be stored in separate areas.
+Any openings for these lines must be adequately sealed.